TheJacksonLaboratory/intro-napari-workshop/napari-workshops/plugins.md

 * Search for **sample** in the top search/filter bar, and click the install button next to **napari-bio-sample-data**.

     ```{note}
-    After clicking the install button and you can monitor the **installing…** process by clicking `Show status`.
-After installing, you will typically need to close napari and reopen it, then  continue.
+    - After clicking the install button and you can monitor the **installing…** process by clicking `Show status`.
+This can be helpful in trouble-shooting installation issues.
+    - After installing, you will typically need to close napari and reopen it, then  continue.
     ```

 * Restart napari and check if the plugin installed by opening **File**>**Open Sample**.  **napari-bio-sample-data** should be a menu option.